-The YCRC's engineering group administers all HPC systems, including machines (known as HPC clusters), storage facilities, and related datacenter networking.
-Since these systems are intended to support research applications and environments, they are designed and operated to achieve maximum levels of performance and job throughput, rather than high availability or other possible goals.
+The YCRC's engineering group administers all HPC systems, including machines (HPC clusters), storage facilities, and related data center networking.
+Since these systems are intended to support research applications and environments, they are designed and operated to achieve maximum performance levels and job throughput.
+The availability of the resources, while important, is secondary to their level of performance.
 Therefore, the engineering group's primary responsibility is to maximize system stability and uptime while maintaining high performance.
 To that end, all systems are subject to regular maintenance periods as listed on the System Status Page on the YCRC website.
 During these maintenance periods and, rarely, at other times, some or all of the YCRC HPC resources may not be available for use.